LemonWise

 Improving education and transparency on investment terms

 Rather than assuming users understand investment terms and setup, consistent onboarding is provided for all users.
+Product tours and tooltips highlight unfamiliar terms and features.

 LEARNING HUB

-Modules that adapt and grow in complexity as users enhance their financial literacy
+Modules that adapt and grow in complexity as users enhance their financial literacy which ensures continuous learning

 Despite students and young people investing at an all time high 📈 basic financial literacy remains globally low 📉